Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Experiments

-We also make slight modifications to the general domain version of \our.
+We make slight modifications to the general domain version of \our.
 We use RoBERTa-MNLI\sst{large} as the backbone language model, and we do not leverage surface-form abstraction for entity types (i.e., we leave the original entities as they appear in the text and do not replace them with their corresponding types).
-Entity surface form abstraction is a method developed for the long-tail nature of biomedical entities, and, in the general domain, entities have a less pronounced long-tail \cite{Peng2020LearningFC}.
+Entity surface form abstraction is a method developed for the long-tail nature of biomedical entities \cite{Peng2020LearningFC}.
 Also, some general domain RE datasets, such as SemEval-2010 Task 8, do not provide annotated entity type information.